-The potential Facility impact on AM radio broadcast coverage, cable or satellite television, cellular phone service (i.e., wireless networks), microwave transmission, emergency services, municipal/school district services, public utility services, NEXRAD, air traffic control, armed forces, Global Positioning System, long-range navigation (LORAN), amateur radio, or the New York State Mesonet system has been evaluated and no significant impacts have been identified at this time.
-The Facility has been designed to comply with 19 NYCRR § 900-2.21 and the Uniform Standards and Conditions (USCs) and impacts related to communication have been avoided and minimized to the maximum extent practicable.
+The potential Facility impact on AM radio broadcast coverage, cable or satellite television, cellular phone service (i.e., wireless networks), microwave transmission, emergency services, municipal/school district services, public utility services, Next Generation Weather Radar (NEXRAD), air traffic control, armed forces, Global Positioning System, long-range navigation (LORAN), amateur radio, and the New York State Mesonet system has been evaluated and no significant impacts have been identified at this time.
+The Facility has been designed to comply with 19 New York Codes, Rules and Regulations (NYCRR) Section 900-2.21 and the Uniform Standards and Conditions (USCs) and impacts related to communication have been avoided and minimized to the maximum extent practicable.
 The Applicant's onsite communications system will be inspected and maintained throughout the life of the Facility and provide information to the AES Control Center.